firebase/quickstart-js/gcf/README.md

 ## Introduction

-This sample app is a Guestbook where anyone can add messages using a Web UI.
+This sample app is a Message board where anyone can add messages using a Web UI.
-A Server Side GCF automatically moderates the messages (e.g. remove swearwords).
+A Server Side GCF automatically makes all the messages uppercase.

 Further reading: